 Sponsorship Affiliations:

-Provide letters of intent or signed affiliation agreements or memorandums of understanding from proposed clinical/applied learning sites, which will accommodate projected numbers of students accepted into the program.
+Provide letters of intent or signed affiliation agreements or memorandums of understanding from proposed clinical/applied learning or academic sites, which will accommodate projected numbers of students accepted into the program.
 Please clearly indicate when multiple agencies are covered under one letter of intent or affiliation agreement or memorandum of understanding.

 Standard II - Assessment and Continuous Quality Improvement